 As with all forms of exercise you should take a few precautions.
 Warm up by doing some stretches before you start, and avoid damaging your back by lifting from your knees.
 Also, do not overdo it.
 Rather than trying to everything in one day, it is better to work consistently for just an hour or two each day.

-A Demonstration of How to Avoid Physical Injury While Gardening
+How to Avoid Physical Injury While Gardening

 2. Gardening Is Good For Weight Loss